-This includes all settings in the Configure WAF, .htaccess Maker, NginX Configuration Maker and Web.Config Maker pages.
+WAFThis includes all settings in the Configure WAF, .htaccess Maker, NginX Configuration Makerconfigurationand Web.Config Maker pages.

 These also include the domain names you have set up in the Allowed Domains (in Web Application Firewall) and the HTTP and HTTPS hosts (in the .htaccess Maker, NginX Configuration Maker and Web.Config Maker pages).
-When importing to a different site please make sure to go through these settings as well as any other settings which many reference server-or site-specific configuration to prevent getting locked out of your site.
+When importing to a different site please make sure to go through these settings as well as any other settings which many reference server- or site-specific configuration to prevent getting locked out of your site.

+reference server-of she-specific cominguration to prevent getting focked out of your she.
 WAF Deny List This includes all entries of the WAF Deny List page.
 WAF Exceptions This includes all entries of the WAF Exceptions List page.

-IP Disallow List The permanently disallowed IP addresses from the IP Disallow List page

-Exclusive Allow The allowed administrator IP addresses from the Exclusive Allow IP List page

-IP List

-Bad Words This includes all entries of the Bad Words page.

-User Agents to This only includes the Blocked User Agents in the .htaccess Maker, NginX Configuration Maker

-Block and Web.Config Maker pages.
+IP Disallow List The permanently disallowed IP addresses from the IP Disallow List page Exclusive Allow IP List The allowed administrator IP addresses from the Exclusive Allow IP List page Bad Words This includes all entries of the Bad Words page.
+User Agents to Block This only includes the Blocked User Agents in the .htaccess Maker, NginX Configuration Maker and Web.Config Maker pages.